 Minnesota Studies in Philosophy of Science is the world's longest running and best known series devoted exclusively to the philosophy of science.
-Edited by members of the Minnesota Center for the Philosophy of Science (MCPS) since 1956, the series brings together original articles by leading workers in the philosophy of science.
+Edited by resident fellows of the Minnesota Center for the Philosophy of Science (MCPS) since 1956, the series brings together original articles by leading workers in the philosophy of science.
 The ninteen existing volumes cover topics ranging from the philosophy of psychology and the structure of space and time to the nature of scientific theories and scientific explanation.

 Minnesota volumes typically grow out of intensive workshops focused on specific topics.
 The participants are invited to contribute because they represent the leading viewpoints of the time.
 The volumes thus have a coherent focus enhanced by the authors' considerable face to face interaction before their papers are revised for publication.